pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 The required configuration files are stored as a TOML file in the OS-appropriate local user folder, thanks to the [directories](https://github.com/dirs-dev/directories-rs) crate. serde is used for (de)serialization purposes.
 Loading the configuration, if it already exists, is done at setup by the Ui structure.

-## Vision for 1.0 release

-It's been a long enough writing, so here's just a dump of all the various things to do, in no particular priority order:

-// TODO: list styling

-- polish, polish, polish
-- very simple static website (didn't think about domain name yet).
-Same GitHub repository would be convenient but I'll have to think about it.
-I'm not a designer so it will also be minimalist and heavily rely on tailwindcss to not hurt your eyes...
-This may well be overkill for a niche tool but it would be nice at least for me.
-A more pragmatic approach short-term would be to just dedicate a page on this blog but we'll see
-- measure binary size on platforms (cross-compile if necessary), see if acceptable, if not try to optimize (switching away from tokio or at the very least tweak its features used is a low hanging fruit as an educated guess)
-- packaging (MacOs, Linux, Windows): largest offering possible but prioritize most used solutions like for instance brew on MacOS.
-Should be fully handled by the CI/CD through GitHub Actions which sounds time consuming to tackle having never done that.
-Ideally I'd like binaries directly offered in the Releases on GitHub from CI/CD builds, but priority between these two distribution methods will be easier first and I've never done either of those ever.
-Will decide when I explore both approaches some more.
-- publish Docker image? the Dockerfile is there and can be improved with little effort, just check if usage is the same as native running
-- optional secure HN account linking to upvote comments (should not be too complicated but password storing must be demonstrably safe for users)
-- user account view
-- mouse support?
-It does not fit the UX I've implemented for now, but I'm open to it for very precise features.
-Technically possible.
-- probably more things I've forgotten
-- finally: make the network layer a library, could be useful to some people.
-Probably requires little CI/CD work to integrate with crates.io/docs.rs but will have to dig deeper into that.
-If a developer requests it in an issue (and I hope so in a sense), this will be prioritized

-So lots of new exciting things to learn and probably a long road ahead if I want to do things properly, since in particular there are no shortcuts (at least none I wish to take) when it comes to distributing binaries with trust on all the major platforms.